jlacar/jlacar.github.io/coding/_posts/2023-12-22-aoc-day7-part1-overview.md

 Ok, that was a little deep and dramatic, I admit.
 But names _are_ an important part of our programs and we would be well-advised to take care and choose them wisely, or run the risk of detracting or distracting from the story the code is trying to tell.

-When I highlighted "five of a kind" a few paragraphs ago, it occurred to me that rather than using `rank`, I could have used `kind` instead in my Day 7 solution.
+When I highlighted "five of a kind" a few paragraphs ago, and explained the "of a kind" hand type, it occurred to me that rather than using `rank`, I should use `kind` instead in that part of my Day 7 solution.

 That is, I should refactor-rename this:
 ```kotlin